FO Model Checking of Interval Graphs

+Let $K$ be the sum of the number of edges of all non-EF-isomorphic minimal $d$-EF-trees for Ehrenfeucht-Fra{\"\i}ss\'e games played on linearly ordered sets with elements colored with $\II\times L$.
+The number $K$ is well defined (finite) by Lemma~\ref{lem:prune}.
+If $W$ contains more than $K$ elements, then there is an element $w\in W$ such that the $d$-EF-trees of $W$ and $W\setminus\{w\}$ are the same, i.e. the duplicator wins the $d$-round Ehrenfeucht-Fra{\"\i}ss\'e game by Theorem~\ref{thm-EF-tree}.
+Fix such $w$ for the rest of the proof.

 We now describe a strategy for the duplicator to win the $d$-round Ehrenfeucht-Fra{\"\i}ss\'e game for the graphs $G$ and $G\setminus w$.
 During the game, some intervals from $\II$ will be marked as {\em altered}.
-At the beginning, the only altered interval is the interval $[a,a+\varepsilon)$.
+At the beginning, the only altered interval is the interval $[a,a+\delta)$.

-The duplicator strategy in the $i$-th round of the game is the following. \begin{itemize} \item If the spoiler chooses a vertex $w'$ with $\ell(w')$ in an interval of $\II$ at $L$-distance at most $2^{d+1-i}$ from an altered interval, then the duplicator follows its winning strategy for the $d$-round Ehrenfeucht-Fra{\"\i}ss\'e game for $W$ and $W\setminus\{w\}$ which gives the vertex to choose in the other graph.
+The duplicator strategy in the $i$-th round of the game is the following. \begin{itemize} \item If the spoiler chooses a vertex $u$ with $\ell(u)$ in an interval of $\II$ at $L$-distance at most $2^{d+1-i}$ from an altered interval, then the duplicator follows the winning strategy for the $d$-round Ehrenfeucht-Fra{\"\i}ss\'e game for the linearly ordered colored sets $W$ and $W\setminus\{w\}$.
+This gives a vertex $v$ to choose in the other graph.